 Virtual assistants are ideal for small business owners who are drowning in small day-to-day administrative tasks and would rather be spending their time focusing on more important things.

-A good virtual assistant should help you in the same way that a good in-person administrative assistant does: by letting you offload more repetitive tasks and helping you focus on running your business.
+A good virtual assistant should help you in the same way that a good in-person personal assistant does: by letting you offload more repetitive tasks and helping you focus on running your business.

-And compared to bringing on a worker in person, a virtual assistant takes up less office space (none, in fact), and keeps operating costs at a minimum.
-If you’re ready for extra help, but aren’t ready to scale up to a full-time employee to fulfill your business needs, a virtual assistant is an affordable option.
+And compared to bringing on a worker in person, a virtual assistant takes up less office space (and can work from home or a remote location), and keeps operating costs at a minimum.
+If you’re ready for extra help, but aren’t ready to scale up to a full-time employee to fulfill your business needs, a virtual assistant is an affordable part-time option.

 Where do I hire one?

-Since there are so many different kinds of virtual assistant services, it makes sense to divide them into two main groups: concierge-style, “generalist” virtual assistants, and specialized industry-specific ones.
+Since there are so many different kinds of virtual assistant services, it makes sense to divide them into two main groups: concierge-style, “generalist” virtual assistant jobs, and specialized industry-specific ones.

 Generalist virtual assistants